-I frequently hear conversations about whether technology has actually given people more time, or has consumed more of it, but one thing has become crystal-clear when it comes to grocery-shopping and advances in technology: undoubtedly in the grocery sector, tremendous amounts of time have been saved since customers started mixing up physical shopping with online shopping.
+There are many conversations today about whether technology has actually given people more time or consumed more of it, but one thing is crystal-clear when it comes to grocery-shopping and advances in technology: Amazon and convenience go hand-in-hand, and consumers are following.

 Complementing Amazon’s already popular grocery-delivery programs, Pantry and AmazonFresh, Amazon Go is determined to keep their customers supplied with the most sought-after commodity of all—time.

 “Echo + Amazon Pantry have completely replaced trips to Walgreens and the corner store for me.
 Not just because it’s delivered to my door within two days, but because as soon as I realize I need something like toilet paper, I can simply ask Alexa and order it right there before I forget.
 So it saves me both the time of going to the store and the mental RAM of needing to remember to go in the first place.”

 The grocery aisles of yesterday are not the aisles of today.
 Grocers need to know their customers in both their online and physical worlds and need to offer not just cost-saving measures, but convenience.

 Grocery retailers like Wal-Mart, Kroger, and Meijer (to name a few) have begun offering curbside pickup, allowing their regular customers to order online and simply pull-up to have their groceries loaded into their car.
 No more wandering down aisles while fighting crowds and long lines.

 Amazon has changed the way that grocery shopping and retail is being done, and grocers must recognize this today.

 Discover innovation + inspiration for the future of business HERE.